 It’s a little known fact that the arcade version of Rod.Land itself harbours a hidden 32 level sequel accessed by entering a cheat-like sequence before you begin the game (insert coin, pull down three times then hit start).

 The mechanics remain the same, though the storyline, robotic sprites, music and backdrops are unique.

 As fairy folklore has it, an alien pyramid has landed and somehow lured in and extinguished your dad.
-An evil force of vague origin known as Sequiro is using said pyramid as a base of operations from which to develop a mobile ‘giyadarta’ fortress for reasons that are never really spelled out.
+An evil force of vague origin known as Sequiro is using said pyramid as a base of operations from which to develop a mobile ‘giyadarta’ fortress for reasons that are never really spelt out.

-Nevertheless, it all sounds a bit suspicious, and of course you’ll want to emancipate the spirit of your former pa, so it’s back to the critter-whacking drawing board to begin a new adventure.
+Nevertheless, it all sounds a bit suspicious, and of course, you’ll want to emancipate the spirit of your former pa, so it’s back to the critter-whacking drawing board to begin a new adventure.

 The penultimate stand-off entails a fracas with a floating brain suspended inside a jellyfish with ball-jointed arms, terminating in a deuce of formidable claws.